bunkerity/bunkerweb/docs/web-ui.md

     Important things to note :

     * `bwadm.example.com` is the dedicated (sub)domain for accessing the web UI
-    * replace the `/changeme` URL with a custom one of your choice
+    * replace the `/changeme` URLs with a custom one of your choice

     Once the configuration file is edited, you will need to reload BunkerWeb :
     ```shell